 Speeding And Aggressive Driving

-Both speed and aggression are often the cause of accidents.
+Both speed and aggression are often the cause of bicycle accidents.
 Such incidents often stem from road rage, being in too big of a hurry, and failure to yield.
 Drivers may become aggressive if they have to wait for a bicycle and then follow them too closely or pass too closely.
 The end result can be deadly.
 It can involve life-threatening injuries.
 Speeding is a frequent cause of cars in bicycle accidents.

 Anytime someone is behind the wheel of a car, they need to pay close attention to the roadway.
 Sadly, using such devices as GPS and even a smartphone has led to an increased number of distractions for drivers.
 The result is more frequent collisions with bicycles.